 The Benefits of Methanol Marine Fuel

 Methanol is a clean-burning fuel that produces fewer smog-causing emissions than conventional fuels — such as SOx, NOx and particulate matter.
 It can help ships meet environmental fuel regulations and improve air quality and related human health issues.
-Methanol marine fuel complies with the most stringent regulations in Emission Control Areas and would comply with even the most stringent future emissions regulations currently being considered.
+Methanol marine fuel complies with the most stringent regulations in Emission Control Areas and would comply with the most stringent emissions regulations currently being considered.

 Long history of safe handling

 For over 100 years, methanol has been shipped globally, handled and used in a variety of applications.
 Risk classification societies and the International Maritime Organization have developed standards and guidelines for methanol as a marine fuel.